kstep/vkrs/CONTRIBUTION.md

 Then we define a struct in usual way.
 We don't mark it as `pub`lic, macro will do it for us.
 We name our structure `Search` according to our conventions (remember we are defining `audio.search` method, and `audio` part is already encoded in our module name).
-We define this struct `for ["audio.search"]` with hardcoded argument `(v => 5.44)`.
-We could move this `v` into struct fields and let user change version number in runtime, but it will ruin our queries flow, because version defines response type, so if we give user this freedom to choose API version, we will loose our freedom to set response type structure.
+Also, we define this struct `for ["audio.search"]` with hardcoded argument `(v => 5.44)`.
+We could move this `v` into struct fields and let user change version number in runtime, but it will ruin our queries flow, because version defines response type, so if we give user this freedom to choose API version, we will lose our freedom to set response type structure.
 So we hardcode it in our implementation.
 The same thing can have sense for other fields, e.g. `exteded` fields for in requests change the available fields drastically, redefining response structure